 Niantic follows a three-strike policy.
 The first offense results in a 7-day shadowban.
 A second offense leads to a temporary account suspension for about 30 days.
 A third strike results in the permanent termination of your account.

 Navigating the world of Pokémon Go shouldn’t be limited by your physical location.
 The fear of an account ban or the frustration of not knowing which tool to trust is a major barrier for many trainers.
-By choosing a tested tool and mastering the rules of realistic movement, you can safely solve these problems.
+By choosing a tested tool like Fonelora Location Changer and mastering the rules of realistic movement, you can safely solve these problems.
 This guide has provided the specific recommendations and safety procedures you need to explore new regions, participate in global events, and catch those elusive Pokémon with confidence.
 Take control of your Pokémon Go journey and start exploring the world today.

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >